-The ECH program began in early 2009.
+The ECH program began in early 2009 ("Marine Corps Notice," 2009).
 Figure 5 depicts the ECH program timeline.
 The Army and the U.S. Marine Corps (USMC) approved urgent requirements based on combat operations and the need for increased protection against enemy rifle threats.
-The Overseas Contingency Operations (OCO) account funded the ECH program.
+The overseas contingency operations (OCO) account funded the ECH program.
 The acquisition procurement objectives were set based on the predicted numbers of deploying Soldiers.
-The Army and USMC set broad requirements, including a 35 percent increase in fragmentation protection, increased 9mm pistol protection, and rifle threat protection-all at the same weight of the ACH.
-The acquisition strategy was a single step development in which competition was encouraged among industry manufacturers.
+The Army and USMC set broad requirements to include a 35% increase in fragmentation protection, increased 9mm pistol protection, and rifle threat protection-all at the same weight of the ACH (Mortlock, 2013).
+The acquisition strategy was a single-step development in which competition was encouraged among industry manufacturers.
 The original request for proposal asked for each ECH vendor to deliver test data validating their claim that their ECH design met the combat helmet test protocols used at the time for the ACH and the new ECH requirements for rifle protection.
 Four vendors submitted proposals.
-However, only one vender's design was acceptable.
+However, only one vendor's design was acceptable.
 At the end of 2009, this vendor received a contract to produce ECHs to undergo government developmental testing with contract options for production deliveries after successful first article tests (FATs).
-In late 2010, after successful developmental testing, the Army and USMC approved the Milestone C to enter into low rate initial production (LRIP) with the selected vendor.
+In late 2010, after successful developmental testing, the Army and USMC approved the Milestone C to enter into low rate initial production (LRIP) with the selected vendor ("Enhanced Combat Helmet," 2009; "Marine Corps Notice," 2009).
 The LRIP decision permitted the production of a small number of helmets to undergo testing in order to validate that the contractor could successfully produce the helmets to performance requirements.